(1969 - )

-From 2001 to 2003 he has been composer in residency at la Chapelle Historique du Bon-Pasteur in Montréal.
+From 2001 to 2003, he was composer in residence at la Chapelle Historique du Bon-Pasteur in Montréal.
 Since his return to Canada from Japan in January 2001, he has been at the origin of many events and initiatives in the contemporary music area.